in-toto/in-toto-java/README.md

 If the statement passed to the method is malformed the library will throw an `InvalidModelException` that will contain a message with the errors.

-If you, however wish to create a DSSE based In-toto envelope, The library features a convenience method:
+If you, however wish to create a DSSE based In-toto envelope, the library features a convenience method:

 ```java